-In spring of 2014 he sent me to see Susan, Kat and Larry along with my sisters to look at rings.
+He sent me to see Susan along with my sisters to look at rings.
 He said, "Go figure out what you like, tell your sisters and then forget about it!"

-I am absolutely in love with my engagement ring and enjoyed the experience of going back to pick wedding bands with Larry and Kat!
+I am absolutely in love with my engagement ring and enjoyed the experience of going back to pick wedding bands!

 When we were flying home, I looked over at her and knew I never wanted to travel with anyone else.
 She was more than I could have ever imagined in the girl of my dreams.
 She is beautiful, hard-working, thoughtful of others, and completely selfless.